Credit: 2010 USCG CPO Patrick Kelly. BP Deepwater Horizon oil spill.

 Training and mobilizing local capacity

-With so much missing, inaccurate, or downright dangerous in the official plan(s), we collaborate with our partners to advocate changing attitudes, behaviors and laws to update the national and local plans with current science and evidence-based standards.
+With so much missing, inaccurate, or downright dangerous in the state and regional response plans, we work with our allies to advocate changing attitudes, behaviors, and laws to update these plans with current science and evidence-based standards.

 If necessary, we litigate

 When the government fails to update and enforce laws, we litigate to force the policy changes needed to protect human and environmental health.
-On January 30, 2020 we filed a lawsuit against the EPA to force them to finalize the NCP rule making.
+In August 2024, we petitioned EPA to ban use of discontinued Corexit dispersants (still available) before the 2025 deadline.